sharat87/sharats.me/content/posts/2023-09-10-tale-of-two-forwarded-headers.md

 }
 ```

-What this is essentially doing is, if the incoming request has an `X-Forwarded-Proto` header, the `$origin_scheme` is set to that header's value.
-If that header is _not_ present in the request, `$origin_scheme` is set to `$scheme`, which is an NGINX variable set to the current request's protocol.
+What this is essentially doing is setting up so that if the incoming request has an `X-Forwarded-Proto` header, the `$origin_scheme` is set to that header's value.
+If that header is _not_ present in the request, `$origin_scheme` is set to `$scheme`.
+This is an NGINX variable set to the current request's protocol.
 Similarly, `$origin_host` either takes the value of `X-Forwarded-Host` header if present, or the current request's host (which is _usually_ the `Host` header of the request).

 This means that once the request goes from this NGINX to Appsmith backend server, `Host` becomes `localhost:8080`, `X-Forwarded-Host` is set to `appsmith-abcdefghij-uc.a.run.app`, and the others, `X-Forwarded-Proto`, `X-Forwarded-For` and even the `Forwarded` header, are passed along as is.